The American Democracy Project plans events Sept. 17-18 on civic discourse and information literacy.

-This question will be examined when Cal U observes Constitution Day with two events Sept.
+Encouraging civic discourse and information literacy will be the focus when Cal U observes Constitution Day with two virtual events Sept.
 17-18.

-This year’s Constitution Day program is an American Democracy Project initiative sponsored by the Office of the President, the Office of the Provost/Academic Affairs, the College of Liberal Arts, and the Department of History, Politics, Society, and Law.
+This year’s Constitution Day program is co-sponsored by the American Democracy Project, the Office of the President, the Office of the Provost and Academic Affairs, the College of Education and Liberal Arts and the Louis L. Manderino Library.